-Note: See overview of Career and Technology Studies majors and minors (§65.4.3).
+Note: See overview of Career and Technology Studies majors and minors

-Career and Technology Studies: Technology Education (★36)
+Career and Technology Studies: Technology Education (\star 36)

-- ★30 NAIT CTS Technology Certificate and ★6 chosen from EDSE 495, EDES 346, EDPY 442, or EDPY 480. - ★15 Advanced Standing; ★6 chosen from EDSE 495, EDES 346, EDPY 442, or EDIT 480: and ★15 chosen from DES.
-CIV E, ECON, EDIT, E E, ENGG, PHIL 365.
-TCC.
+- ★15 Advanced Standing; ★6 chosen from EDSE 495, EDES 346, EDPY 442, or EDIT 480; and ★15 chosen from DES, CIV E, ECON, EDIT, E E, ENGG, PHIL 365, TCC. - The selection of courses for students not eligible for ★15 advanced standing is under revision.
+Students not eligible for ★15 advanced standing should consult with Undergraduate Student

-Students must take EDSE 488 and 489 during the APT.
+Students must take EDSE 488 and 489 during the APT, which is normally offered in the Winter Term only.

-- (1) See overview of Career and Technology Studies Majors and Minors following Education Chart 2. - (2) For information regarding NAIT CTS Technology Certificate contact NAIT. - (3) ★15 Advanced Standing can be granted for relevant Journeyman Certification in CTS strands.
+- (1) See overview of Career and Technology Studies Majors and Minors following Education Chart 2. - ★15 Advanced Standing can be granted for relevant Journeyman Certification in CTS strands.
 See Chart 5.